Ark Summit 2025

 Dr Charlie Taverner, Policy Lead Farming Futures, FFCC

-Panel: Green is Good - Empowering Sustainable and Regenerative Farming Through Innovative Financing.
+Panel: Green is Good - Catalysing Regenerative Farming, Food, and Landscapes with Innovative Finance.
 As the demand for sustainable agriculture increases, green financing becomes essential in supporting farmers transitioning to sustainable and regenerative practices.
 This panel will explore various financial instruments and incentives available to farmers, including grants, low-interest loans, and tax incentives aimed at promoting eco-friendly farming methods.
 Collaborative green financing and landowner discounts for tenants for environmentally friendly behaviour will also be discussed.

 Adele Jones, Executive Director, Sustainable Food Trust